Patrick Shyu: Career

 Shyu worked at Google's San Bruno, California office for almost four years.
 He then joined Facebook in May 2018.
 Shyu was fired by Facebook on August 26, 2019, for reasons he attributes to his YouTube channel.
 He posted many videos in the immediate aftermath of his firing.
 He criticized Facebook's working culture at the time, comparing it to a popularity contest, and disliking the attention that employees give to Workplace, the company's internal social network.

-He founded Tech Interview Pro, a computer-based training company focused on coding interviews.
-His other training companies include YouTube Backstage, which teaches students about running a YouTube channel as a business, and DeFi Pro, an online course on decentralized finance.

 Criticism

 In May 2022, Twitter users criticized TechLead for a series of tweets he posted, and later deleted, about women in tech.
 He said that when he worked at Google, he "rejected all women on-the-spot and trashed their resumes in front of them", told them "I'm smarter than you" and then "gave them an NP-hard problem and went home".
 He later told critics of these tweets to "get into Google first", before deleting all his previous tweets and posting (and later deleting) a tweet that read, in part, "opinions are not engraved in stone".
-Shyu said in November 2022 that satirical content under the name "TechLead" had been attributed to his real identity.